-Harbour Light’s Community Residential Facility (CRF) is uniquely equipped to provide support to up to 44 clients, including men seeking recovery from addiction and/or living with mental health diagnoses, and men with long-term or high-risk supervision needs.
+Harbour Light’s Community Residential Facility (CRF) is uniquely equipped to provide support for up to 48 clients, including men seeking recovery from addiction and/or living with mental health diagnoses, and men with long-term or high-risk supervision needs.
 Our community residential facility recognizes the unique needs of each individual by offering a variety of supportive services that aid in their successful transition back into the community.

 Our CRF offers casework, mental health care, life skills, substance abuse counselling, employment readiness, and outreach to support our residents in their community reintegration.